 3. Authenticate clients using SSH certificates

-Although SSH key-based authentication is a better alternative to passwords, strengthening your remote login process’s security, it has its own potential barriers.
-For example, users must store the private key on their devices, and thieves can steal portable devices.
+Although SSH key-based authentication is a better alternative to passwords, strengthening your remote login process’s security, it has its own security risks including the complexity of SSH key management.
 SSH keys are really just a password by another name since they are text that can be copied and passed “as is” from a client to a service on the wire for authentication.

 4. Use a bastion host